daniel-1789/rpg-pendragon/recaps/02_Anarchy_Period.md

 * Ulfius, Duke of Silchester.
 One of Uther's loyal followers, not present at the Infamous Feast.
 Has allied with King Ælle of the Saxons.
 * Wessex - Saxon kingdom ruled by Cerdic.
 * Ygraine - Widow of Uther.

+## Year 501 - Chapter XXI -The Wedding of Morgan

+![Britain Year 501 Events][image-6]

+War continued, year after year.
+Saxons demanded tributes, along with the Angles.
+Both King Cerdic of Wessex and King Ælle of Sussex were demanding tribute.
+The intrigue at court was Cerdic was vulnerable so Countess Ellen's loyal knights advised they pay only Ælle.
+This advise was well chosen as a small fleet of Saxons invaded Wessex, led by their chieftain, Port.
+Cerdic yielded land to Port, who renamed one of the cities after himself, Portsmouth.

+Huntington and Hertford tried to hire mercenaries to protect themselves from the Angles but this effort was in vain, with both failing.

+A Saxon band attempted to kidnap Queen Ygraine, Uther's widow.
+Countess Ellen dispatched her loyal knights to intervene.
+Given their former history, they were not inclined towards speed.
+However, when they did arrive at the nunnery at Amesbury they found Morgan surrounded by dead Saxons.
+"They were careless," Morgan informed them.

+Queen Ygraine had agreed to wed her young daughter to King Urien.
+Countess Ellen assigned her knights to escort Ygraine and Morgan to Gaiholm castle, just north of Hardian's wall.
+After the wedding Ygraine decided to stay with her daughter.
+Traveling back to Logres, the knights were ambushed by Picts who had been at the wedding feast.
+It was not certain the Picts had been sent by Ygraine.
+But it was likely...

+[image-1]:	./maps/britain_495.png
+[image-2]:	./maps/pendragon_player.png
+[image-3]:	./maps/forest_sauvage.png
+[image-4]:	./maps/rydychan.png
+[image-5]:	.//maps/britain_496_500_events.png
+[image-6]:	.//maps/britain_501.png